ffalt/aufschreib/README.md

 `node "1 prepare.js"`

-if you use longifylinks, a file "**urls.json**" the expanded urls will be created
+if you use longifylinks, a file **"urls.json"** with the expanded urls will be created

 if you use mysql, tables are created and data is filled

-if you use files, files are created
+if you use files, well, files are created ;)

 aaaaaaandddddd wait